 She was right.

-You might think it feels selfish to put yourself and your mental health first, but it’s the best thing you can possibly do be who you need to be for your team or your family.
+You might think it feels selfish to put yourself and your mental health first, but it’s the best thing you can possibly do to be who you need to be for your team or your family.
 It’s sorta like those oxygen masks in airplanes.
 Put yours on before you help others.

 Moving Past Indecision and Procrastination